 To view the CAP-Home Program Rules and Fees, select your warranty below:

 DeMars & Associates employs a network of highly skilled professionals as Mediators and Arbitrators throughout the country.
-While DeMars & Associates is headquartered in Waukesha, Wisconsin, the neutral handling your case is located in your area.
+While DeMars & Associates is headquartered in Hurst, Texas, the neutral handling your case is located in your area.

 Neutrals are required to be experienced in the subject matter of the dispute.
 Often, home inspectors or building inspectors are appointed to review home warranty disputes.
 If the dispute involves allegations of structural issues, the Arbitrator must be a professional engineer or an architect.
 Contractual issues or claims involving legal disputes will be assigned to an attorney.